BidMyListing

 1. Wire Transfer

-This method involves the transfer of funds directly from the buyer's bank account to the seller's account.
+This method transfers funds directly from the buyer's lender to the seller's account.
 It is typically fast, secure, and convenient, as there's no need to wait for a check to clear or worry about lost or stolen checks.
-Wire transfers typically take between24 to 48 hours to process.
-However, there may be fees associated with wire transfers, so it's important to check with your bank to understand any costs involved.
+Wire transfers typically take between 24 to 48 hours to process.
+However, wire transfers may incur fees, so check with your bank first to understand any costs.

 2. Paper Check

 The buyer writes a check for the agreed-upon purchase price, and the seller deposits it into their bank account.
 While this method is generally reliable and straightforward, there is a risk of bounced checks or other issues that can delay payment.
-This method may also be more timely.
+However, paper checks may be more timely than wire transfers.

-When selling your home, finding the right real estate agent is essential to ensure the transaction gets completed smoothly and efficiently.
+When selling your home, the right real estate agent can ensure the transaction gets completed smoothly and efficiently.

-At BidMyListing our first-of-its-kind marketplace connects home sellers with top real estate agents who bid for the opportunity to represent their home sales.
-Each bid includes a cash offer, listing term, commission rate, and information about the agent.
+At Redy, our first-of-its-kind marketplace connects home sellers with top real estate agents who submit proposals to represent their home sales.
+Each proposal includes a listing term, commission rate, information about the agent, and cash bonus.
 By putting all the negotiating cards on the table – and having the agent invest in the home sale upfront – we empower home sellers to make more informed decisions.
 What are you waiting for?
+Get started today!